bwsw/cloudstack-ui/docs/source/CSUI-Accounts.rst

 For each account in the list you can see the following information:

  - Account name;
- - State - Shows the account state by color spot: green for Enabled, red for Disabled or Locked statuses;
+ - State - Shows the account state by color spot: green for Enabled, red for Disabled statuses;
  - Role - A role assigned to the account - Root Administrator, Resource Administrator, Domain Administrator, User.
 Find more information on roles in CloudStack in the `official documentation <http://docs.cloudstack.apache.org/projects/cloudstack-administration/en/4.9/accounts.html>`_.
  - Role type - A role type connected to the role.
  - Domain - The domain which the account belongs to.
- - Action list - Allows an Administrator to manage the account - to disable, lock or delete it.
+ - Action list - Allows an Administrator to manage the account - to disable or delete it.
 Find more details at :ref:`Account_Action_Box`.

 Filtering of Accounts
 """""""""""""""""""""""""""